thesigns/Fit/README.md

 ### Undo

-If an error is made, you can revert the most recent entry with the `fit undo` command.
+If an error is made, you can revert the most recent log entry with the `fit undo` command.
 This command will remove the last line from the fit.log file.

 **Syntax and Example:**